 How to know if I have narrow angles?

 This is usually picked up on a routine examination by the optician or by an eye specialist.
 The optician may refer you for an eye specialist’s opinion if he feels the angle of the front part of the eye is narrow or the eye is at risk of angle closure.

 You may have no symptoms at all.
 However, some patients may report occasional headaches or episodes of blurred vision that can occur while watching TV in a dark room, reading, or after emotional stress.

 How is laser iridotomy performed?

-The doctor will put some numbing drops and put a contact lens to stabilise the eye and perform the laser.
+The doctor will apply some numbing drops, put a contact lens to stabilise the eye and perform the laser.
 The treatment takes only a few minutes.
-During the laser treatment, you may hear some clicking noises and you may see some bright lights or flashes.
-The doctor may put some drops to lower the eye pressure before or after the laser treatment.
+During the laser treatment, you may hear some clicking sounds, and you may see some bright lights or flashes.
+The doctor may use some drops to lower the eye pressure before or after the laser treatment.
 The treatment is not painful and is effective in most cases.

 What happens after laser treatment?